2010 FIFA World Cup qualification: Qualification process

 UEFA and CAF had a guaranteed number of places, whereas the number of qualifiers from other confederations was dependent on play-offs between the highest placed teams in the qualification tournaments not guaranteed a place in the finals, with CONCACAF's fourth-place team facing CONMEBOL's fifth-placed team, and AFC's fifth-placed team facing the winners from the OFC.

 As the host nation, South Africa qualified automatically.
 As in 2006, the current cup holders – Italy – did not qualify automatically.

+Summary of qualification

 Tiebreakers

 For FIFA World Cup qualifying stages the method used for separating teams level on points is the same for all Confederations, as decided by FIFA itself.
 If teams were even on points at the end of group play, the tied teams would be ranked by: